Shasidhar/shasidhar.github.io/_posts/2015-01-30-understanding-mapreduce-idea-.md

 * Phase 6: Grouping, is the process of grouping the map output based on map output key.
 It generates the reducer input [mapOutputKey,List[Values]]
 * Phase 7: Reduce , final phase where reducer logic written by the user is applied on the each group of the unique map output key.

+*This blog illustrates how the idea of mapreduce can be achieved even without use of hadoop in Simple java.
+It lays out the different pieces of hadoop mapreduce implementation for better understanding*